Like a Boss: Popularity

 Prior to the release of the video on Saturday Night Live, the term "Like a Boss" was not often searched for or used in social context.
 Though it was indeed searched for prior to the release of the video, the term clearly spiked at release and peaked on Google on April 29, 2009, hitting a 100 on the Google Trend chart.
-It has also become popular on social media sites such as Twitter Tumblr, and Facebook, where it is a popular hashtag to cite a task completed, goal achieved or successful action that someone is proud of doing.
+It also gained popularity on social media sites such as Twitter Tumblr, and Facebook, where it became a popular hashtag to indicate one's pride in completing a task or achieving a goal.
 It has also led to parody videos such as "Like a Bus", where a bus is shown flying through traffic and often bad weather conditions with no regard or slowing for the bad conditions.
 On 22 October 2012, "Like A Boss" surpassed 100 million views.
 The video was featured by The Huffington Post, and TV Guide.

 Lawsuit

 In November 2011 a production team from St. Louis filed charges against Andy Samberg and Co., NBC Universal and Universal Republic Records.
-At the root of the suit was the claim that Monique “Foxx StarStrukk” Hines and Aleric “Rick Tha Rular” Banks submitted the audio track for "Like a Boss" along with the audio track that would become another hit for The Lonely Island, "Shy Ronnie".
+At the root of the suit was the claim that Monique "Foxx StarStrukk" Hines and Aleric "Rick Tha Rular" Banks submitted the audio track for "Like a Boss" along with the audio track that would become another hit for The Lonely Island, "Shy Ronnie".
 The duo claimed that, through a mutual connection in 2008, they knew Samberg and submitted their tracks for inclusion in the upcoming debut album, Incredibad.
 The Lonely Island then recorded their own lyrics on top of the audio track to create the songs.
 The duo from StarStrukk productions claimed that they were never compensated properly for their work, both in money and recognition / notoriety.
 Banks claimed that originally he signed an agreement giving him a 50% ownership of the song, given his position as writer and producer.
 According to his lawsuit, he received a response from Universal Music Group that gave him only a 25% interest in "Like a Boss."
 Banks, however, claims that he has yet to see any sort of a royalty for the song.
-Another track from the duo was later featured on the band's 2011 album Turtleneck & Chain in the song "Shy Ronnie 2: Ronnie & Clyde."
+Another track from the duo was later featured on the band's 2011 album Turtleneck & Chain in the song "Shy Ronnie 2: Ronnie & Clyde".